zaius/docs/content/docs/notifications/index.md

 ```

 And because you can create your own custom `pipeline steps` with wercker, a wide
-variety can already be found on our
+variety can already be found in our
 [step registry](https://app.wercker.com/#explore/steps/search/notify).

-For example these two `pipeline steps` are created by wercker and ready to be used:
+For example these two `after-steps` are created by wercker and ready to be used:

 * [HipChat after step](/docs/notifications/hipchat.html)
 * [Slack after step](/docs/notifications/slack.html)